Grab a pen and paper and take note of these spring cleaning tips before you begin cleaning your bedroom.

 10. Declutter Your Bedside Table

 Now is the perfect time to rid your bedside table of unnecessary items.
 Just make sure to leave the essentials: a scented candle, a lamp, a book or two, and your trusty alarm clock.

-11. Clean Wood Dresser With Beer
+11. Clean Wood Dresser with Beer

-Bring back the luster of wood with a glass of flat beer.
 Simply wipe on the beer with a cloth and then grab another cloth to dry it off after.
 It’s that simple.